Matho/smart_ruby_plug/README.md

 Copy `smart_ruby_plug/config/settings.yml` file with modified yml according your needs and upload it to folder `/data/smart_ruby_plug/config` on your Raspberry Pi.

 The docker-compose file is located in this project root.
-Please, before you start it, point to correct version you want to pull.
+Please, before you start it, point to correct version you want to pull (inside docker compose yml) and specify correct arch in the filename call.

 You can start the project via: (use `-d` for run in background)
 ```